 - Thursday: Jupiter (Orange for Waldorf education; yellow for Vedic Astrology)

-- Friday: Venus (Green for Waldorf education; pink, whites, and light purples for Vedic Astrology)
+- Friday: Venus (Green for Waldorf Education; pink, white, and light purple for Vedic Astrology)

 - Saturday: Saturn (Blue for Waldorf education; black or dark blue for Vedic Astrology)

-Scroll down to see the seven benefits of using the Vedic Astrology or Waldorf colors for the week.
+A more detailed explanation of each daily color follows.
+Scroll past them to read the seven benefits of incorporating the Vedic Astrology or Waldorf colors for the week into your rhythm.
 If you’re curious, learn more about the planets, colors, and gemstones that correspond with each day of the week in Vedic astrology or Jyotish–> HERE.

 Related: Calm Down DIY Sensory Bottles 101